valflrt/fencryption/README.md

 **THERE IS ABSOLUTELY NO WARRANTY THAT THIS PROGRAM DOES NOT CONTAIN VULNERABILITIES.
 USE IT AT YOUR OWN RISK.**

-This program is not supposed to be used in "real conditions" because it is a mere personal project.
-Although I think above v1.0 the commands encrypt and decrypt should be pretty safe.
+This program is not supposed to be used in "real conditions" as it is a mere personal project.
+Although I think above v1.0 (not released yet) the commands encrypt and decrypt should be pretty safe.

 ## Preview